Connecting baryon light-front wave functions to quasi-transverse-momentum-dependent correlators in lattice QCD: Cancellation of Divergences and Physical Light-Front Wave Function

 \section{Cancellation of Divergences and Physical Light-Front Wave Function}

-We collect the results from the previous sections to verify, at next-to-leading order, the cancellation of divergences from the factorization of the QTMD correlator.
+We collect the results from the previous sections to verify, at leading power and next-to-leading order, the cancellation of divergences from the factorization of the QTMD correlator.
 The result will be a well-defined physical LFWF, independently of the residual lattice factor.

 From now on, we will explicitly distinguish bare quantities from their renormalized counterparts.
 For the QTMD correlator, we have

 where $ Z_{ W } $ renormalizes the $ v $-directed Wilson lines close to infinity, and each $ Z_{ J } $ renormalizes a remaining semicompact operator (\ref{quark_op_vwilsoned_to_infinity}).
 The same factor $ Z_{ W } $ appears in the renormalization of the lattice factor, and therefore cancels in Eqs. (\ref{lp_baryon_qtmd_correlator_factorized}), (\ref{lp_baryon_qtmd_correlator_factorized_longitudinal_momentum_space}) (see also discussion after Eq. (\ref{vwilson_selfenergy_nlo_explicit})).
 On the other hand, we have